himmAllRight/himmAllRight-source/content/post/decided-to-get-an-ergodox.md

 +++

 For the past month, I have been learning to type on... my new keyboard.
-A few weeks ago, I purchased an [ergodox-ex]() and have been using it ever since.
-Now that I am mostly comfortable on it... here are my initial thoughts.
+A few weeks ago, I purchased an [ergodox-ex](https://ergodox-ez.com) and have been using it ever since.
+Why did I want to get a new keyboard (I mean, I still *love* [my HHKB](/post/new-hhkb-pro2/))?
+And why... the ergodox?
 <!--more-->

 ## Previous Keyboard